kaur-simranjit/kaur-simranjit/README.md

 ### Hi, I’m Simran👋
-I am an aspiring data analystI have worked on personal projects, enabling me to extract valuable patterns and trends.
+I am an aspiring data analyst.
+I have worked on personal projects, enabling me to extract valuable patterns and trends.
 I am currently looking for a data analytics internship where I can apply and refine the skills I’ve been learning and practicing.

 ### 🎓 Skills
 <ul style="list-style-type:disc">